-As one of four stellar designs at Barefoot Resort & Golf, the Love Course provides ample challenged for the more skilled player, yet playability and enjoyment for the average player.
+As one of four stellar designs at Barefoot Resort & Golf, the Love Course provides ample challenge for the more skilled player, yet playability and enjoyment for the average player.
 Join us on a dynamic video and hole-by-hole tour of this magnificent layout.

 There’s no better collection of championship courses in all of Myrtle Beach than at Barefoot Resort & Golf.
 And the Love Course is a cornerstone of the four courses that continues to define itself as the most decorated multi-course facility on the Grand Strand.